Lifetime Fundraising Total: $11,316

 I will make the toys (see the photos) to be presented to our local gorillas.
 For every $50 donated, a new toy will be created.
 Donations in any amount for $1.00 to $5 million can be made through my special donation button at .
 The $50 target will be cumulative.
 I am also accepting donations of used (or new) t-shirts, the material being used for the toys.
 Shirts can be sent to:

 And in case you don't know about the awesome folks at DC Zoo Walks, check them out!
-All money will be forwarded to the Fossey Fund in my name.
+All money has been forwarded to the Fossey Fund in my name.

 As many of you know, one of Addy’s first Gorilla Heroes initiatives was her #GorillaPie Challenge.
 She got pied so many times she swore off whipped cream for a LONG time.
 But in honor of #WorldGorillaDay on September 24, she’s bringing it back...but with a new twist!
 Everyone who donated $5 or more to Dian Fossey Gorilla Fund International got to suggest a topping/mix-in!
 Our goal was $100 but we surpassed that in the first 24 hours!
 So, we upped the ante and eventually raised enough money ($690!!!) so that the entire family plus a few special guests got pied!